cncf/devstats.archive/README.md

 - There is an already implemented version in Go, please see usage here [USAGE](https://github.com/cncf/gha2db/blob/master/USAGE.md)
 - Dashboards can be displayed here [link](https://cncftest.io/?orgId=1)

-# Proposed architecture
+# Architecture

-Velodrome consists of 3 parts:
-- `Fetcher` - it is used to query GitHub API and store results in MySQL database (but only a small part of data available is stored)
-- `Transform` - it is used to compute some metrics on MySQL database and save them as InfluxDB series
-- `Grafana` - displays data from InfluxDB time series.

-Our architecture is quite similar, but we're getting all possible GitHub data for all objects, and all objects historical state as well.
-It consists of:
+We're getting all possible GitHub data for all objects, and all objects historical state as well (not discarding any data):

 1) `structure` (manages database structure, summaries, views)
 - [structure](https://github.com/cncf/gha2db/blob/master/cmd/structure/structure.go)
 - It is used to create database structure, indexes and to update database summary tables, views etc.
-- Ruby version supported both MySQL and Postgres.
-Tests have shown that Postgres is a way better than MySQL for this.
-- Go version only supports Postgres.
-Ruby version is removed and no longer maintained.
+- Postgres advantages over MySQL include:
 - Postgres supports hash joins that allows multi-million table joins in less than 1s, while MySQL requires more than 3 minutes.
 MySQL had to use data duplication in multiple tables to create fast metrics.
 - Postgres has built-in fast REGEXP extract & match, while MySQL only has slow REGEXP match and no REGEXP extract, requiring external libraries like `lib_mysql_pcre` to be installed.
 - Postgres supports materialized views - so complex metrics can be stored by such views, and we only need to refresh them when syncing data.
 MySQL requires creating an additional table and managing it.